-Haskell, a Republican, was the representative for New York's 10th congressional district from 1915 to 1921.
+Haskell was the representative for New York’s 10th congressional district and was a Republican.
+He served from 1915 to 1921.

 From Dec 1915 to Dec 1919, Haskell missed 215 of 563 roll call votes, which is 38.2%.
 This is worse than the median of 25.3% among the lifetime records of representatives serving in Dec 1919.
 The chart below reports missed votes over time.

 |Dec 1915-Feb 1916||16||6||37.5%||85th|

 |Dec 1917-Feb 1918||34||16||47.1%||90th|

 |Dec 1918-Mar 1919||63||17||27.0%||65th|

 |Dec 1919-Feb 1920||10||2||20.0%||40th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information